 It can make your first learning guitar experience frustrating (more pain on the finger, the sound isn’t quite right, etc.).

-To sum it up, buying cheap guitars in any ways will cost you more, your enjoyment or your money.
+To sum it up, buying cheap guitars in any way will cost you more, your enjoyment or your money.

-I didn’t mention style of the guitar, did I?
+I didn’t mention the style of the guitar, did I?

 Yes, you also have to note what kinds of look you want for your guitar such as classic or modern.